debsmita1/backstage-workshop/README.md

 export GITHUB_TOKEN=<your-github-token>
 ```

-- Add the snippet below in the `app-config.local.yaml` file
+- Add the following snippet in the `app-config.local.yaml` file

 ```
 integrations: